 Financial assets and financial liabilities at fair value through profit or loss are measured at fair value, excluding transaction costs.
-All changes in fair values are recognised directly in the income statement in the item "Net result from items at fair value".
+All changes in fair value are recognised directly in the income statement under "Net result from items at fair value".

-The category consists of two sub-categories; Mandatorily measured at fair value through profit and loss and Designated at fair value through profit or loss (fair value option).
+The category consists of two sub-categories; "Mandatorily measured at fair value through profit and loss" and" Designated at fair value through profit or loss (fair value option)".

-The sub-category Mandatorily measured at fair value through profit and loss consist of interest-bearing securities and derivative instruments.
+The sub-category "Mandatorily measured at fair value through profit and loss" consist of interest-bearing securities and derivative instruments.